Post-pandemic economies demand cutting-edge security

 Preventing fraud with the power of AI

-When it comes to fighting fraud, data is the most precious resource.
-Because of Visa’s expansive global network, it has more data than its competitors, and Visa deploys that data to reduce fraud.
+When it comes to fighting fraud, data is the most precious resource, and Visa deploys its data to reduce fraud.
 But it’s not just about the volume, it’s the quality and how it is used.
 In the past five years, the company has spent more than $9 billion to boost cybersecurity and reduce fraud.
 With an investment of $500 million in artificial intelligence and data infrastructure, for example, Visa can power over 60 different AI capabilities that can automate much of the heavy lifting in fraud detection — a time-consuming task that many clients are doing manually today.

 One service alone, Visa Advanced Authorization, helped prevent an estimated $26 billion in fraud in 2021.
 The other side of preventing fraud is minimizing false customer declines.
 To that end, Visa applies the latest deep learning techniques to reduce false declines by as much as 30 percent.